Pamela Patton Director

 Ph.D., Boston University, 1994

 Pamela Patton’s scholarship centers on the visual culture of medieval Spain and its environs, particularly the role of the image in articulating cultural identity and social dynamics among the multiethnic communities of the Iberian Peninsula.
 Central to her work is the exploration of medieval iconographic traditions as uniquely expressive of community ideologies, practices, and folkways critical to modern understanding of the medieval world.
 She has published two monographs: Pictorial Narrative in the Romanesque Cloister (Peter Lang, 2004) and Art of Estrangement: Redefining Jews in Reconquest Spain (Penn State University Press, 2012), the latter the winner of the 2014 Eleanor Tufts Book Award.
-Her edited volume, Envisioning Others: Race, Color, and the Visual in Iberia and Latin America, was recently published by Brill.
-Her current research and forthcoming publications concern the depiction and meanings of skin color in Iberia and the western Mediterranean.
+Her edited volumes include Envisioning Others: Race, Color, and the Visual in Iberia and Latin America (Brill, 2016).
+Her current research and forthcoming publications concern the significance of skin color in the visual traditions of Iberia and the western Mediterranean.

 Patton’s teaching interests include multiculturalism in medieval Spain, artistic exchange in the medieval Mediterranean, and the nature of the medieval image.